 This recipe keeps it simple with minimal ingredients so the mushrooms can really shine.

-It is an easy, satisfying side dish, but you can also pair it with cooked brown rice or quinoa for more of a main dish meal.
-(Or try it with some Baked Tofu on the side!)
+It's an easy, satisfying side dish.
+But you can also pair it with cooked brown rice or quinoa for more of a main dish meal.

 - Fresh baby spinach